-Generally speaking , pu-erh tea drinkers in China judge the quality based on those factors mentioned above , but the value and price involves more variables explained in our Smart Tea Buyer article.
+Generally speaking , pu-erh tea drinkers in China judge the quality based on those factors mentioned above , but the value and price involves more variables explained in other posts of Smart Tea Buyer page.

 7. Understanding the taste of pu-erh tea aging ( transformation )